revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-69.Kein is asking about the meaning of a single and double underscore before an object name to his senior coworker and how he will explain it to him.
+69. Kein is asking about the meaning of a single and double underscore before an object name to his senior coworker.
+How will he explain it to him?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

 - _fun: weak "internal use" indicator.
-E.g. from X import * does not import objects whose name starts with a single underscore.
+E.g., from X import * does not import objects whose name starts with a single underscore.
-- __fun: the interpreter replaces this name with _classname__fun as a way to ensure that the name will not overlap with a similar name in another class.
+- __fun: the interpreter replaces this name with _classname__fun to ensure that the name will not overlap with a similar name in another class.

 </details>

 ---

-70.Can you write a piece of code to read a single character from the user?
+70. Can you write a piece of code to read a single character from the user?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)